simonrevill/thermic/README.md

 # thermic

-A tiny, easy-to-use JavaScript library to convert temperatures between Celcius and Fahrenheit scales.
+A tiny, easy-to-use JavaScript library to convert temperatures between Celsius and Fahrenheit scales.

 <br>